Leadership Self-Assessment Tool

 The Leadership Self-Assessment is a series of statements and reflective questions that offer insight into your leadership style to help you identify your strengths and opportunities for growth.

-The articles in this issue of the ZERO TO THREE Journal have described the value of reflection for supervisors and their staff members.
 Reflective leadership is characterized by self-awareness, careful and continuous observation, and respectful, flexible responses that result in reflective and relationship-based programs.
 The following Leadership Self-Assessment is a series of statements and reflective questions that offer insight into your leadership style to help you identify your strengths and opportunities for growth.

 Rate yourself on a scale of 1 (Rarely), 2 (Sometimes), or 3 (Almost Always) on the following statements.